drone/docs/content/usage/matrix.md

 draft = false
 title = "Matrix"
 weight = 29
-menu = "usage"
 toc = true
 break = true

+[menu.main]
+	parent="usage"
 +++

 # Overview

-Drone has first class support for matrix builds.
+Drone has integrated support for matrix builds.
 Drone executes a separate build task for each combination in the matrix, allowing you to build and test a single commit against multiple configurations.

 Example matrix definition: